projectsforstudents2022/Order_Management_System/README.md

 # Order_Management_System

-## Run project, run the following commands in the project's directory to create the database.
-When running the software for the first time, it is necessary to run each command for each app in the project
+## Run the following commands in the project's directory to create the database
 ```
 python manage.py makemigrations homepage
 python manage.py migrate homepage